rooseveltframework/semantic-forms/README.md

 Then the CSS/JS enhancements to your forms will apply automatically, assuming the markup structure you use is one of the supported patterns.

+This library also monitors changes to the DOM and will enhance any additional `semanticForms` forms you insert, but the monitoring may not be perfect.
+If you want to re-scan for new forms to enhance manually, simply call `window.semanticForms()`.

 # Features

 Overview of pattern library features: